The Stable Limit DAHA and the Double Dyck Path Algebra: Preliminaries

 The representation below is called the standard representation of $\H_k$ \cite{Ch}*{Theorem 2.3}

 \begin{prop} The following formulas define a faithful representation of $\H_k$ on $\P_k$:

 Furthermore, for any $1\leq i\leq k$, the elements $X_i$ act as left multiplication by $x_i$. \end{prop}

-By restriction, we obtain the corresponding standard representations of $\H^+_k$ and $\H^-_k$. \begin{cor} The subspace $\P_k^{\pm}$ is stable under the action of $\P_k^\pm$.
-The corresponding representation of $\H_k^\pm$ on $\P_k^\pm$ is faithful. \end{cor} All the standard representations are induced representations from the trivial representation of the corresponding affine Hecke subalgebra.
+By restriction, we obtain the corresponding standard representations of $\H^+_k$ and $\H^-_k$. \begin{cor} The subspace \gls{Pnpm} is stable under the action of \gls{Hk}.
+The corresponding representation of $\H_k^\pm$ on $\P_k^\pm$ is faithful. \end{cor} All the standard representations are induced representations from a one-dimensional representation of the corresponding affine Hecke subalgebra.

-\begin{conv} There are elements denoted by the same symbol that belong to several (often infinitely many) algebras.
-The notation does not keep track of this information if it can be deduced from the context.
-When necessary, we will add the superscript $(k)$ (e.g. $Y_i^{(k)}\in \H_k$) to specify such information. \end{conv}
+\begin{conv} There will be elements denoted by the same symbol that belong to several (often infinitely many) algebras.
+The notation does not keep track of this information if it is implicit from the context.
+When necessary, we will add the superscript $(k)$ (e.g. \gls{Y(k)} $\in \H_k$) to make such information explicit. \end{conv}